pkoryzna/monitoring_with_kafka_task/README.md

 ## Producer app

-Statistics are collected using [OSHI library](https://github.com/oshi/oshi), serialized using Protobuf, and sent to Kafka by `StatsProducerApp` in `producer` directory (and corresponding subproject in sbt build).
+Statistics are collected using [OSHI library](https://github.com/oshi/oshi), serialized using Protobuf, and sent to Kafka by `StatsProducerApp` in `producer` directory (and the corresponding subproject in sbt build).

 The task collecting statistics is scheduled at a fixed interval of 1 second by default, which can be changed.
 For notes on particular implementation details, see comments in [ProducerApp sources](producer/src/main/scala/com/koryzna/statproducer/StatsProducerApp.scala).

 ### Configuration

-To run the application, you have to supply a path to configuration file **as first argument** to app command line.
+You will have to supply a configuration file as first argument to the application command line.

-Prepare your `truststore` and `keystore` files following Aiven documentation: https://help.aiven.io/en/articles/489572-getting-started-with-aiven-kafka
+First, your `truststore` and `keystore` files following Aiven documentation: https://help.aiven.io/en/articles/489572-getting-started-with-aiven-kafka

-Create a configuration file for use with Aiven Kafka, modifying the example below:
+Then, create a configuration file for use with Aiven Kafka, modifying the example below:

 ```
 kafka {
     # Properies necessary to connect to your Kafka cluster